theroyalwhale/khanhack/readme.md

 # Khan Academy Answer Revealer

-If this script helped or interested you, please consider starring the repo above.
-That number looks cool when it's big.
+If you found this script interesting or useful, please consider starring the repo above.

 ## Usage
 1. Download a userscript manager like [TamperMonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or [Greasemonkey for Firefox](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) if you haven't already.